Novice Uke: A Beginner’s First Ukulele Lesson

 Over a drawn-out “e”:

-You get the idea, it could go anywhere…
+You get the idea, the chord change could go anywhere…

 So how do you know when to change?
 Feel the rhythm (1…2…3…4…) and change on the 1 beat (or sometimes the 3 beat).
-Almost all chord changes happen at the beginning of the bar.
+Most chord changes happen at the beginning of the bar.

 This keeps what you’re singing and what you’re playing completely separate (which they should be!).